pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Gradients.md

 ## Resizing

 **Charba** recalculates the gradients every time the dimension of chart or canvas occurs.
 In this way it maintains always the gradients even if the chart has got a different size comparing with it at creation time.

-This is a difference comparing with [Chart.JS](http://www.chartjs.org/) behavior where you define the gradient at configuration but is not responsive out of the box.